Salting (initiation ceremony): Official reaction

 Salting nights were occasions for great celebration and were evidently notorious for their rowdiness.
 Simonds D'Ewes reported that at a Pembroke salting, "a great deal of beer, as at all such meetings, was drunk" and that after an evening of overindulgence, he "got but little rest during the night"; which had the salutary effect of making him cautious ever after, as he had never been before, "to avoid all nimiety of this kind."
 Not surprisingly, this kind of skylarking provoked prohibitive reactions from the authorities.
 The Elizabethan statutes of Cambridge University expressly forbade saltings, but such injunctions were often ignored.

 Salting payments

-Periodic injunctions notwithstanding, Cambridge college authorities seem to have sanctioned - to some degree at least - the practice of saltings; many payments of students' salting fees, for example, can be found recorded in their tutors' account books.
+Periodic injunctions notwithstanding, Cambridge college authorities seem to have sanctioned, to some degree at least, the practice of saltings.
+Many payments of students' salting fees, for example, can be found recorded in their tutors' account books.
 Each student was charged for his salting according to precedence and means: the generally accepted fee scale appears to have been six pence for sizars, two shillings for pensioners, and three shillings and four pence for fellow commoners.
 These fees may have contributed to the cost of a special salting night dinner to celebrate the occasion.

-The significance of salt

-From the earliest times, this mystical mineral has borne powerful connotations.
-In the Old Testament, God refers to his promise to Aaron as a "covenant of salt forever."
-In the Middle Ages, a pinch of salt was placed on the tongues of those being baptized, perhaps to symbolize their preservation from evil.
-This association of salt with a candidate's admission into the privileges and protection of the Christian church may well be the root of the significance of salt in freshman initiation ceremonies.